Oreire/kub-pod-svc/README.md

 2. **Create YAML Files for Deployments**

-   - For each application (Grafana, Prometheus, and Nginx), create separate Kubernetes YAML files to
+   - For each application (Grafana, Prometheus, and Nginx), create different Kubernetes YAML files to
      define the Deployment and their associated Service resources (Kube directory)

 3. **Apply the YAML Files**